ginobilinie/medMetric/README.md

      <br> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;CMAKE

+Steps:
+1. Use computeMetric4iSeg.py to compute all the metrics you desire and store the results for each pair to a xml
+2. Use parseXML.py to parse all the generated xmls and generate a matrix.
+We store these matrics to npy file.

-if you want to test the functions, you can use <a href='https://github.com/abseil/abseil-py'>absltest</a> to write a simple test unit.
+If you want to test the functions, you can use <a href='https://github.com/abseil/abseil-py'>absltest</a> to write a simple test unit.

 In this copy of codes, we have referred to https://github.com/Visceral-Project/EvaluateSegmentation and https://github.com/deepmind/surface-distance (the core metric computational lib is from these two copies in this current reporistory).